Brian-Pho/Textbook-Notes/content/posts/books/so-you-want-to-be-a-neuroscientist/index.md

 ![Figure 2.3](figure2-3.png)
 - When a label is more psychology-centric, it means that it's focus is more broad than neuroscience as it focuses less on neural mechanisms and more on behavior.
 - Clinical/translational research is often tied directly to diseases.
-- Basic research: research that doesn't directly address any one disease.
+- *Basic research*: research that doesn't directly address any one disease.
 - Neuroscience's highest goal is to understand everything about the nervous system.
 - E.g. How consciousness and behaviour arises.
 - Neuroscience is driven by technological innovation.